Ferdinand Foch: Foreign decorations

 Foch received an honorary doctorate from the Jagiellonian University of Kraków in 1918.
 By special vote of the board of directors of the Knights of Columbus, he became the one millionth knight of that order.
+In 1921, he was elected an honorary member of the American Society of Mechanical Engineers, in part for his application of engineering principles during the prosecution of the war.